lhdatalab/exploredatainR/README.md

 I think nodbi offers the greatest chance of getting MongoDB to do geospatial batch processing from R (without Hadoop/MapReduce), but it requires changes to the source code.
 Lucky for me it was written in C. When time permits, I will modify the code so it can handle geospatial queries (batch).
 I have only now started experimenting with Hadoop.
 I have stated to use Hive or HiveQL.
 However I want to expand into other areas.

 Again, the final edits are not complete and I will post a final version within the next few weeks.
-Final edits include both the writeup, the code and eliminating some of the graphs from the final report.
+Final edits include the writeup, the code and eliminating some of the graphs from the final report.